 San Juan Island

-The entire island is a wildlife viewing zone.
-Bald eagles and a large variety of water birds inhabit the island.
-Visit Shark Reef Sanctuary – a primitive trail winds its way to the water, where you’ll see seals, sea lions and sweeping views of San Juan Channel.
-On a clear day, the Olympic mountains are visible to the southwest.
+Nature lovers will be enthralled by the vast array of wildlife viewing available on the island, and it’s common to see bald eagles perched atop trees and utility poles throughout the area.
+There are many excellent vantage points from which to glimpse a large variety of water birds that inhabit the island.
+If mammals are more your style, visit Shark Reef Sanctuary and take the primitive trail that winds its way to the water.
+There you’ll see seals, sea lions and sweeping views of San Juan Channel.
+On a clear day, the Olympic mountains are visible to the

 For more info, visit lopezisland.com.

 BREAKFAST IS THE MOST IMPORTANT MEAL OF THE DAY: Start your morning off right with a worldfamous cinnamon bun from Holly B’s Bakery.

 PLAN AHEAD: Camping spots fill up fast in Spencer Spit State Park (37 sites) and Odlin County Park (30 sites).
 Sign up early to get the best campsite you can get!

 HISTORY IS IMPORTANT: The island treasures its history, and has it chronicled at the Lopez Island Historical Society & Museum in the village and at the restored 1917 Port Stanley Schoolhouse on Port Stanley Road.